intel/neural-compressor/docs/tuning_strategies.md

     first_conv_or_matmul_quantization: True          # optional. default value is True.
   calibration:
     sampling_size: 1000, 2000                        # optional. default value is 100. used to set how many samples should be used in calibration.
-    dataloader:                                      # optional. if not specified, user need construct a q_dataloader in code for lpot.Quantization.
+    dataloader:                                      # optional. if not specified, user need construct a q_dataloader in code for neural_compressor.Quantization.
       dataset:
         TFRecordDataset:
           root: /path/to/tf_record